RuinedSnowyDay/roadbuilder_backend/design/concepts/EnrichedDAG/test-notes.md

 + Interestingly, the generated prompt for the `suggestEdge` incorporates the list of edges in the graph in the prompt.
 However, `suggestNodeTitle` does not, only the number of edges and the existing node titles.
++ AI features were not tested at all.
 ## Raw test output

  # Trace: Fulfilling the EnrichedDAG Operational Principle